We’ve worked to make launching a live site on Federalist as simple as possible. You will need to complete these steps:

 - Sign an IAA with 18F to use Federalist.

 - Verify that your agency accepts the risk of launching a site on Federalist.

 - Build your site and verify that the site is ready for launch using our URL previews.

 - Contact the Federalist team; as part of our compliance process, GSA will complete a security scan of your site and let you know of the results within a week.

 - When you are ready to launch your site with a production-ready URL, the Federalist team will provide you with a CloudFront URL (For example: https://d2xyasfn4889hb.cloudfront.net/) and TXT record (needed to issue your auto-renewed TLS certificate).
 You’ll need to configure your DNS records with the CNAME and TXT values within 24 hrs.
-(Note: Please be aware that you cannot set a CNAME for a root domain.
-If you are looking to set a CNAME for a root domain like example.gov, a common solution is to create the domain www.example.gov, set the CNAME for www.example.gov, and setup a redirect from example.gov to www.example.gov.
+(Note: Please be aware that you cannot set a CNAME for a apex domain.
+If you are looking to set a CNAME for a apex domain like example.gov, a common solution is to create the domain www.example.gov, set the CNAME for www.example.gov, and setup a HTTP redirect from example.gov to www.example.gov.
 We recommend that you check with your DNS Admin or IT support to see what HTTP redirect options are available to you.)